Joey Merlino: Criminal activity

 In August 1982 at age 20, Merlino and Salvatore Scafidi, son of bookmaker Gaetano Scafidi Sr., beat and stabbed two male patrons at the Lido Restaurant in Atlantic City.
 In 1984 Merlino was found guilty on two counts of aggravated assault and one count of possession of a weapon for unlawful purpose.
 In August 1984 he was banned by the New Jersey Casino Control Commission from New Jersey casinos.
 His father Salvatore would also be banned by the same commission as his son for his criminal activities on May 23, 1984.
 Nicky Scarfo demoted his father Salvatore from his position as underboss to soldier because of his father's alcoholism.
 In 1988 Salvatore was sentenced to 45 years in federal prison for two counts of racketeering and drug trafficking.

 Joseph Merlino has been described as a particularly vicious person, obsessed with his own public image, and another version of New York's John Gotti.
 "Joey was a party guy," said mob associate Ron Previte, a police officer-turned gangster-turned government witness.
 "He liked to go out.
 He liked to gamble.
 He liked the high life."
 He invited TV crews to his annual Christmas party for the homeless, and was a fixture at the city's nightclubs, restaurants, and sporting events.
 Along with his longtime buddies and future mobsters, he was known to beat up people, rob people, and start fights in clubs.

 On October 31, 1989, Nicky Jr., the son of imprisoned Philadelphia family boss Nicky Scarfo Sr., was shot in an Italian restaurant in Bella Vista.
 The younger Scarfo was shot eight times with a MAC-10, but was not hit in any vital organs.
 He quickly recovered and left the hospital less than two weeks later.
 No one was ever charged with the attempted murder, but the Federal Bureau of Investigation (FBI) and local law enforcement believe Merlino carried out the shooting to settle a score between the Scarfos and Merlinos and to show that the elder Scarfo had no more power in Philadelphia.
 Merlino denied any involvement and claimed he was at home under house arrest the night of the shooting.
-Years later when a TV reporter approached Merlino and asked about a rumoured $500,000 bounty on his life, Merlino responded "Give me the half million dollars and I’ll shoot myself."
+Years later when a TV reporter approached Merlino and asked about a rumored $500,000 bounty on his life, Merlino responded "Give me the half million dollars and I’ll shoot myself."

 In August 1989, Merlino was charged with interstate theft and conspiracy charges stemming from an incident where $352,000 was stolen from a Federal Armored Express truck in 1987.
 In January 1990, Merlino was convicted of planning the heist and sentenced to three years in prison.